miyesven/miyesven.github.io/_portfolio/6_project.markdown

    <img class = "col half" src="{{ site.baseurl }}/img/comp_postpull.JPG" alt="" title=" "/>
 </div>

-<p> After polishing the plug, the fibreglass mold was fabricated from a wet layup using fibreglass mat and cheap polyester resin.
+<p> After polishing the plug, the composite mold was fabricated from a wet layup using fibreglass mat and cheap polyester resin.
 We were careful to use fibreglass weave for the first two layers so the contours were more accurately captured.
 The picture on the right shows the finished mold which came off nicely. </p>

 <div class = "row">
   <img class = "col" src="{{ site.baseurl }}/img/comp_infusion.JPG" alt="" title=" "/>